vault27/Foundation/dc.md

 - It is difficult connect two DC and stretch Layer 2 detween them
 - Host mobility
 - Microsegmentation

+## Data Center Fabric / Underlay
+- It is a network architechture, it is used instead of traditional multitier architectures
+- It effectively flattens the network architecture, thereby reducing the distance between endpoints within the data center
+- It is based on Clos topology
+- It provides a solid layer of connectivity in the physical network, tunnel endpoint reachability, equidistant endpoints, non-blocking core, low latency and high bandwidth for both East-West and North-South traffic, load balancing(multipath), use of all links,
+- Overlay rides on top of the fabric
+- The fabric itself, when paired with an overlay, is called the underlay

+## Underlay best practices
+- Do not use LAG between leaf and Spine.
+If one LAG link fails, it will reduce IGP cost and disable the whole LAG.
+Use Spines and Super Spines instead
+- Maximum simple config for Spine, do not connect external devices to it, use Border Leafs for it

+## Overlay
+- The overlay network virtualizes the underlying physical infrastructure by creating logical networks over the physical underlay network
+- It provies network virtualization, segmentation, stretched Ethernet segments, workload mobility, and other services
+- Network based: high requirements for MAC table on ToR switches
+- Host based: high load on host, open source, host has to support technology

 ## Naming devices
 Type(Leaf/Spine) - Number - Rack number - Pod number - DC number